fixisoft/ideafixSdk/README.md

 FIX is the standard protocol for financial applications, similar to what HTTP is for the web.

+Script ```debian_setup_script.sh``` install dependencies and dowload latest binaries on a fresh debian-based linux distribution.
+Install on other environments can be derived without too much trouble.

-Please visit www.fixisoft.com if you want more information !
+Please visit www.fixisoft.com if you're looking for more information !